slaclab/rogue/README_docker.md

 ```

 where:
-- **APP_DIR** is the full path you the folder containing you application,
+- **APP_DIR** is the full path to the folder containing your application,
 - **APP_NAME** is the name of your application script.

-If you application uses a graphical interface, then you need to pass additional argument to docker in order to properly forward X:
+If your application uses a graphical interface, then you need to pass additional arguments in order to properly forward X:

 ### On a Linux OS: